 Pegasus is primarily for new projects and is not designed to integrate into existing codebases.
 You can still use it as a reference and get value from the examples gallery, but this might involve a fair bit of copy/paste.
 You've been warned!

 We don't want you to be disappointed!
 If Pegasus isn't what you expected you can email us within 30 days for a full refund—no questions asked.

 Well, we might ask you why you didn't like it so we can make it better in the future, but you don't have to answer and you'll still get your money back right away.

 Most of Pegasus is built with pure, standard Django views, and the overwhelming majority of functionality has no React.js dependencies whatsoever.

 If you are planning on using the teams feature, the management UI is dependent on React, so you'll need to reimplement a few things if you drop it.

-Send me an email and I'll get back to you as quickly as possible!
+Send us an email and we'll get back to you as quickly as possible!